 About the MuseumWhereas most galleries pay homage to ancient artists and classics of old, this special gallery focuses on modern, and at times anonymous, artists.
-Some are even Israelis!
 This is what is special about this museum.
 The gallery was established in 2008 in a prestigious building, with the collaboration of Charles Saatchi, an adman and art collector, and the Phillips de Pury auction house.
 It is important to emphasize that it was opened earlier but was located on the southern bank of the River Thames.

 The gallery, which has been around for 25 years, is located on the prestigious Chelsea Street and receives approximately 1.5 million visitors each year.
 It is a small building, and its three floors can be viewed within an hour.
 Its large, light-flooded white spaces invite visitors for a pleasant and enriching tour.

-The entrance to the gallery and exhibitions are free of charge, but occasionally there are closed events for the public or for paid exhibitions.
+The entrance to the gallery and exhibitions are free of charge, occasionally there are closed events for the public or for paid exhibitions.